SCENIC SOUTHERN SPLENDOUR DEPARTS: 12 Oct 2021, 16 Nov 2021, also 22 March 2022 and 05 April 2022

 Previous travellers receive a $50 discount off the brochure price (not combinable with any other offers)

-We strongly recommend that you take out Domestic Cancellation Inusrance to cover for cancellation due to illness etc. (Cover More Travel Insurance now offer a “Cancel for any Reason” Policy which must be purchased when paying your deposit).
-Please phone us for further details.
+We strongly recommend that you take out Domestic Cancellation Insurance to cover for cancellation due to illness etc. Please phone us for further details.